-TitlesCoordinator of Harp
+TitlesAssociate Professor of Harp

-Zdorovetchi is the recipient of a number of awards, including Second Prize (First Prize not awarded), Chamber Music Prize, and Propes Prize at the 17th International Harp Contest in Israel, First Prize at the Bucharest International Competition, Second Prize at the Paris International Harp Competition, "Outstanding Achievement in Chamber Music" Award from the Fischoff National Competition, "Henry Cabot Award for extraordinary commitment of talent" from the Boston Symphony Orchestra Players Committee and other honors.
+Hailed as "hypnotizing," Zdorovetchi is the recipient of a number of awards, including the Chamber Music Prize, the Propes Prize at the 17th International Harp Contest in Israel, first prize at the Bucharest International Competition, second prize at the Paris International Harp Competition, an Outstanding Achievement in Chamber Music Award from the Fischoff National Competition, and the Henry Cabot Award for extraordinary commitment of talent from the Boston Symphony Orchestra Players Committee.

-Additionally, she is the founder and artistic director the Boston Harp Festival, an elected member of Pi Kappa Lambda, a member of The National Music Honor Society, a past-president of the American Harp Society Boston Chapter and the bearer of the U.S.'s "Alien with Extraordinary Abilities in the Arts" title.
+Additionally, she is the founder and artistic director of the Boston Harp Festival, an elected member of Pi Kappa Lambda, a member of the National Music Honor Society, a past president of the American Harp Society Boston Chapter, and the bearer of the U.S. Alien with Extraordinary Ability in the Arts title.